houneTeam/houneDownloader/README.md

 - **Connection Issues:** Ensure your internet connection is stable or increase the retry interval if you encounter frequent drops.
 - **Permission Errors:** Run the script with appropriate permissions if you encounter file access issues.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contributing

-Feel free to submit issues and enhancement requests.
-Pull requests are welcome!

 ## Acknowledgments

 - [requests](https://github.com/psf/requests) - HTTP library for Python.